Horseshoe theory: Modern use

 The pursuit of a common political agenda is a trend discernible at both extremes of the political spectrum.
 Though this phenomenon manifests itself primarily through content-related overlaps, I believe there are good reasons to refer to it as a red-brown alliance.
 Its commonalities are based on shared anti-liberal resentment.
 Of course, there remain palpable differences between far left and the far right.
 But we should not underestimate the dangers already posed by these left-right intersections, as well as what we might lose if the resentment-driven backlash becomes mainstream.

 In "Let's Play Horseshoe Theory", a 2021 article in Reason, a US libertarian magazine, its editor-in-chief Katherine Mangu-Ward wrote:

 The [horseshoe] theory is typically used to explain why 20th century communists and fascists seemed to have so much in common, though it likely predates the last century.
-But in the United States in 2021, a softer version of this iron law is at play, with the center-left and the center-right mushily converging toward expensive authoritarian policies that look astonishingly similar despite their supposedly opposite goals.
+But in the United States in 2021, a softer version of this iron law is at play, with the centre-left and the centre-right mushily converging toward expensive authoritarian policies that look astonishingly similar despite their supposedly opposite goals.
 Still a horseshoe, but more like one of the marshmallow ones you can find in bowls of Lucky Charms.

 In a December 2022 article for The Atlantic, "The Crunchy-to-Alt-Right Pipeline", examining the connections between "natural-food-and-body community and white-power and militant-right online spaces", historian Kathleen Belew wrote that an examination of documents connected with the White power movement indicated that a horseshoe is not quite right as a visual metaphor for the relationship of the far-left and the far-right; that, in fact, the archive showed that it was more like a circle, at least in the specific case she examined.
 The theory has also been cited when referring to the support given to the Russian invasion of Ukraine by notable American far-right and far-left groups.
-The probability of autocratization in the year following an election shows a horseshoe behavior along the economic left–right axis, but not along the cultural dimension.
+The probability of autocratisation in the year following an election shows a horseshoe behaviour along the economic left–right axis, but not along the cultural dimension.

 In February 2024, the far-right British former BNP leader Nick Griffin endorsed far-left Workers Party of Britain leader George Galloway, urging voters to 'stick two fingers up to the rotten political elite and their fake news media cronies'.
 The Spectator described this as the perfect example of horseshoe theory.
 George Galloway ended up losing his seat.